shhrrpie/selenium-web-scraping/README.md

 # seleniumwebscraping

--Download and run through your apps (Visual Studio Code, Jupyter etc) -Need to declare the new directory (for selenium) -Need to install chromedriver (same version with the browser) (for selenium) -To check your browser version, open chrome(if you're using chrome), click 3 dots on the right top, click Help and click About Google Chrome
+-Download and run through your apps (Visual Studio Code, Jupyter etc)- -Need to declare the new directory (for selenium)- -Need to install chromedriver (same version with the browser) (for selenium)- -To check your browser version, open chrome(if you're using chrome), click 3 dots on the right top, click Help and click About Google Chrome-

 # Job scraping using selenium using various number of website #
 File name:-